mhartl/pivotal-github/README.md

     $ git story-pull-request

+Experience shows that, when using `git story-commit` it's easy to forget to mark the story finished when making the last commit.
+As a reminder, the `git story-pull-request` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
+This warning can be overriden with the `--force` flag.

+#### Options

+    Usage: git story-pull-request [options]
+        -f, --force                      run without marking story finished -h, --help                       this usage guide

 ### story-open

 The `story-open` command (*note*: no `git`) opens the current story in the default browser (OS&nbsp;X&ndash;only):